 You might also need to write your cover letter directly into an application portal.
 So, if you really want to impress a recruiter, tie the whole thing together and tailor it to that specific role: your answers, your cover letter and your CV.
 If you do this, your application will be bang on.

-5. Do you research before every application and interview
+5. Do you research before each application and interview

 You might well be thinking, “but that goes without saying”.
 But it’s how you go about it that counts – and how you show that to the recruiter.
 A recruiter can always tell if someone is passionate about a job, or if they’re applying as they just want a job of some description.